Nothing beats the true analog sound of a cranked tube amp!

 They are positioned near the top housing of the tubes, although they can be coated by the side and bottom in other types.

-The point is their condition can indicate the tubes health and can reveal potential defects such as a slow air leak for example.
+The point is their condition can indicate the health of the tubes and can reveal potential defects such as a slow air leak for example.

 There’s no need to replace the tubes, this is actually a by-product of the flash getter.
 What needs your attention, is a getter that has a pure white finish which is an indication of a leak within the vacuum.
 If you spot this, go ahead and replace this critter with a fresh tube.